Looking for a surveyor in Brighton? In the last year, we have helped over 1,000 home buyers find a property surveyor in this popular seaside town.

 The sale of existing properties is more popular in the area.
 Many of the buildings in the city are from the Regency, Victorian and Edwardian eras.
 Depending on the age of the building, you may require a RICS Level 3 Survey to assess the property’s structure as many buildings have gone through major developments.
 However, if the home is less than 80-years old, a RICS Level 2 Survey will suffice in highlighting any issues you should be aware of.

 When the ground beneath a property shrinks or compresses, the foundations become unstable and the risk of subsidence increases.
 It is a dreaded term for homeowners and can cause serious damage to any property.
 As it is a coastal area, Brighton is at moderate risk of subsidence and other forms of ground instability.

 On Geobear’s UK Subsidence Map, you can see the locations closest to the seaside are the ones most at risk of experiencing subsidence.
-If you’re purchasing a property on Brighton’s coastline, it would be wise to hire a verified surveyor to conduct a homebuyers survey in order to detect signs of subsidence.
+If you’re purchasing a property on Brighton’s coastline, it would be wise to hire a verified surveyor to conduct a RICS Level 2 Survey in order to detect signs of subsidence.

-If you’ve already noticed obvious signs such as major cracks around the door frames and windows, then a building survey may be a better answer for you.
+If you’ve already noticed obvious signs such as major cracks around the door frames and windows, then a RICS Level 3 Survey may be a better answer for you.
 This type of survey will include a thorough inspection and assessment of the building’s structure and foundations, highlighting any damage already caused by subsidence.